RFA Aldersdale: Career

-Aldersdale returned to Reykjavik in Convoy UR 2, where on 25 December 1941 she suffered damage to her superstructure when she was fouled by the Norwegian tanker SS Svenor, which had broken adrift during a squall.
+Aldersdale returned to Reykjavík in Convoy UR 2, where on 25 December 1941 she suffered damage to her superstructure when she was fouled by the Norwegian tanker SS Svenor, which had broken adrift during a squall.
 On 15 March 1942 she suffered further damage, this time to her bows by ice.
-On 31 March 1942 she joined Convoy PQ 14 assembling at Reykjavik, departing for Murmansk on 8 April 1942.
+On 31 March 1942 she joined Convoy PQ 14 assembling at Reykjavík, departing for Murmansk on 8 April 1942.
 On 13 April 1942 the convoy ran into heavy ice and dense fog.
 Aldersdale was one of 11 ships damaged by ice and forced to return to Hvalfjordur.
 Aldersdale was under repair on the Clyde between 3 May and 4 June 1942.
 She then sailed to Iceland to join convoy PQ 17 to Arkhangelsk.
 On 30 June she took over refuelling duties from RFA Gray Ranger, which had returned to port for repairs after a growler had split her bow open.